Check—And Then Check Again

 ThedaCare Cancer Care specialists treat patients throughout northeast Wisconsin.

 Even after you’ve completed treatment, cancer is still a part of your life, both physically and emotionally.
-It can be hard to remember what "normal" feels like.
+It can be hard to remember what “normal” feels like.
 Throughout the process of cancer care, ThedaCare offers support groups, programs, nutritional information, and other resources to improve your quality of life.
+Survivorship services are also available following the treatment phase for cancer survivors who are learning to adapt to normal life again.
 Our Behavioral Health Specialists can also provide one-on-one support.
 They’ll help you develop strategies for coping with your changing feelings throughout your breast cancer journey.